getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 The mixin pattern (both explicit and implicit) is often used to *sort of* emulate class copy behavior, but this usually leads to ugly and brittle syntax like explicit pseudo-polymorphism (`OtherObj.methodName.call(this, ...)`), which is often a cause of harder to understand and maintain code.

-Explicit mixins are also not exactly the same as class *copy* as objects (and functions!) only have shared references duplicated, not the objects/functions themselves.
+Explicit mixins are also not exactly the same as class *copy*, since objects (and functions!) only have shared references duplicated, not the objects/functions duplicated themselves.
 Not paying attention to such nuance is the source of a variety of gotchas.
-In general, this style of code often sets more landmines for future coding than solving present problems.
+In general, this style of code often sets more landmines for future coding than solving present *real* problems.